 Competition for HTS Wires.
-We face intense competition both from vendors of traditional wires, such as copper, and from competitors who are developing HTS wires.
+We face competition both from vendors of traditional wires, such as copper, and from competitors who are developing HTS wires.
 There are several companies around the world that are our competitors in the market for 1G HTS wire.
-They presently include Sumitomo Electric Industries (Japan), Furukawa Electric (Japan), European Advanced Superconductor, formerly part of Vacuumschmelze GmbH, and as of July 2003, a division of Bruker Biospin (Germany), Innova Superconductor Technology Co.
-Ltd. (China) and Trithor GmbH (a German start-up company).
+They presently include Sumitomo Electric Industries (Japan), Furukawa Electric (Japan), European Advanced Superconductor, a division of Bruker Biospin (Germany), Innova Superconductor Technology Co.
+Ltd. (China) and Trithor GmbH (Germany).

-We also face competition in 2G coated conductor composite HTS wires from a number of companies in the U.S. and abroad.
-These include Intermagnetics General Corporation-Superpower and MetOx (U.S.); Sumitomo, Fujikura and Furukawa (Japan); Theva and EHTS, a University of Goettingen spinout acquired by European Advanced Superconductor (Germany).
+We also face competition in 2G HTS wires from a number of companies in the U.S. and abroad.
+These include: Intermagnetics General Corporation-Superpower and MetOx in the U.S.; Sumitomo Electric, Fujikura, Furukawa and Showa in Japan; and Nexans, Trithor, Theva, Evico and EHTS, a University of Goettingen spinout acquired by European Advanced Superconductor, in Europe.
 Impressive laboratory results have been achieved by some of our 2G HTS wire competitors.
-However, we believe that the processes we have adopted will prove to be the best processes to provide not only high performance wire, but also commercial quantities at the lowest cost.
+However, we believe that the proprietary processes we have adopted will prove to be the best processes to provide not only high performance wire, but also commercial quantities at the lowest cost.
+In particular, four of these competitors, Sumitomo Electric, Nexans, Trithor and Showa, have recently focused their research programs on the development of 2G HTS wire made by the same or similar processes we have chosen to utilize to manufacture 2G HTS wire.
+We view this development as a validation of our conclusion that our proprietary 2G HTS wire process is the best to provide high performance 2G HTS wire in commercial volumes at the lowest cost.
+We believe we have a significant technical and manufacturing scale-up lead on these and any other companies that decide to try to duplicate our propriety 2G HTS wire manufacturing process.
+We also believe that we have a strong intellectual property position, including patent rights and know-how, that will help us maintain a competitive advantage in the area of 2G HTS wire products.
+However, there can be no assurance that this will be the case.